Matuschka: Modeling

-Author
+Authorship

-In the mid-70s, Matuschka began pursuing a writing career and spent many nights at Elaine's, the Carlyle Hotel, the St. Regis and P.J.
+In the mid-1970s, Matuschka began pursuing a writing career and spent many nights at Elaine's, the Carlyle Hotel, the St. Regis and P.J.
 Clarke's where she met and worked with a variety of writers and artists including: Salvador Dalí, Norman Wexler (who wrote Saturday Night Fever in an apartment across the hall from her flat), gonzo journalist Anthony Haden-Guest, writer, sports publisher and socialite George Plimpton, Michael O'Donoghue (Saturday Night Live), producer Bertrand Castelli, socialites Ted Otis and the Van de Bovenkamps and bestselling author Joseph DiMona.
 Joe DiMona introduced her to Pine Associates Literary Agency in 1978 and the father/son duo represented her intellectual properties for a brief time.
 Excerpts of her unpublished memoir were reprinted in three issues of OUI Magazine, a subsidiary of Playboy Magazine, in 1981.
 One feature included an introduction by Anthony Haden-Guest and a pictorial spread by Jeff Dunas.
 She received a PEN Writing grant during this time.
-Since the 80s Matuschka's writings and poetry have appeared in dozens of publications and books worldwide from Glamour Magazine, to Oxford anthologies and academic journals on a wide range of subjects.
+Since the 1980s Matuschka's writings and poetry have appeared in dozens of publications and books worldwide from Glamour magazine, to Oxford anthologies and academic journals on a wide range of subjects.

 Music

-In the 80s, Matuschka began combining her poetry and prose with music she wrote.
+In the 1980s, Matuschka began combining her poetry and prose with music she wrote.
 As a performer she became known as "Jersey Jo Matuschka".
 Producer Jay Rifkin (Rain Man, The Lion King) first of Miracle Express and later Clinton Studios in NYC and Media Ventures in Los Angeles recorded, produced and worked with "Jersey Jo" and her band in the mid-to-late 80s.
 "Jersey Jo" performed at Trax, The Bitter End, Kenny's Castaways, The Pyramid Club and Danceteria.
 In 1987, she won first place in the "rock off" contest in the Dominican Republic, playing with Hilly Michaels, former drummer of Sparks.
-During this period Matuschka created a series of works on paper entitled Whores Galore based on the red light district.
+During this period Matuschka created a series of works on paper entitled Whores Galore based on the red-light district.
 The collection was sold out.